zlatco/FB_Whitelist/README.md

 # Use

-Go to "Whitelist Management" on the Pi-hole admin page.
-Copy the domains in my list and paste to blacklist as domain one at a time.
+Copy all the domains in the list and paste them into Group Management > Domains and select add to Whitelist.

-Save it by pressing "Add to Whitelist"

 (A simpler way to add all at one time is coming up)